koesterlab/data-science-for-bioinfo/src/servers/tmux.md

 ```
 tmux attach -t test
 ```
-## Other shortcuts that can be useful:
+## Other shortcuts that can be useful

 ```
 CTRL - B - [ //scroll mode